Skip to main content

 6. Setup Primary Tunnel

-Under Tunnel, Click on create New.
+Under Tunnel, Click on Set Up.

 7. Update Tunnel NameShared secret and Address of the branch network (Static or dynamic).
 If the branch device does not have a dedicated IP, you can use the dynamic option with FQDN of the branch as configured below.